showell/elm-py/articles/AboutDict.md

 ### Shared data structures

-Elm's contract with you, the developer, is that it will never mutate your data structures.
-When you create a Dict `d1` with 100 items, and then create a new Dict `d2` with the 100 elements from `d1` plus some 101st item, Elm won't mutate `d1`.
-But Elm also won't make an entire copy of those 100 items for `d2`.
+Elm will never mutate your data structures.

+When you create a Dict `d1` with
+100 items, and then create a new Dict `d2` with the 100 elements from `d1` plus some 101st item, Dict won't mutate `d1`.
+But Dict also won't make an entire copy of those 100 items for `d2`.

 Instead, `Dict.elm` uses a shared data structure that preserves